 Tip: For logged-in users, all training activity will be counted toward their overall Training metrics.

 As a Jira Administrator, from the Administration Menu, select Manage Apps, select the Secure Code Warrior for Jira app and click Configure.
 Alternatively, you can select Configuration in the left navigation bar.

 Individual Project Configuration

 Select a project from the drop down list to enable the integration for and switch the Enabled toggle to On.

 Select any custom fields that you would also like searched for vulnerability references or names (optional) and then click Save to store the settings for the selected project.
 You can configure each project independently by switching projects using the drop down list - just remember to click Save before switching projects.

 You can also enable the integration globally for all projects by toggling the Configure all projects globally option and then switching the Enabled setting to On.

-The integration will automatically attempt to locate CWE and OWASP Top 10 vulnerability references in the issue labels, summary, and description.
-If it's unable to find any of these references, it will search for common vulnerability names and phrases within the issue summary and description.
+The integration will automatically attempt to locate CWE and OWASP Top 10 vulnerability references in the issue labels, summary, description, and any configured custom fields.
+If it's unable to find any of these references, it will search for common vulnerability names and phrases within these same areas.